MaxWenzel/frameworks/README.md

 - [Project Reactor](https://projectreactor.io/): a fourth-generation reactive library, based on the Reactive Streams specification, for building non-blocking applications on the JVM
 - [akka](https://akka.io/): a toolkit for building highly concurrent, distributed, and resilient message-driven applications for Java and Scala
+- [RxJava](https://github.com/ReactiveX/RxJava): a Java VM implementation of Reactive Extensions: a library for composing asynchronous and event-based programs by using observable sequences

 ## Testing